Flight lieutenant

-Flight lieutenant is a junior commissioned rank in air forces that use the Royal Air Force (RAF) system of ranks, especially in Commonwealth countries.
-It has a NATO rank code of OF-2.
-Flight lieutenant is abbreviated as Flt Lt in the Indian Air Force (IAF) and RAF, and as FLTLT in the Pakistan Air Force (PAF), Royal Australian Air Force (RAAF) and Royal New Zealand Air Force (RNZAF) and has sometimes also been abbreviated as F/L in many services; it has never been correctly abbreviated as "lieutenant".
-A flight lieutenant ranks above flying officer and below a squadron leader and is sometimes used as an English language translation of a similar rank in non-English-speaking countries.
+Flight lieutenant (Flt Lt or F/L) is a junior officer rank used by some air forces, with origins from the Royal Air Force.
 The rank originated in the Royal Naval Air Service (RNAS) in 1914.
 It fell into abeyance when the RNAS merged with the Royal Flying Corps during the First World War but was revived in 1919 in the post-war RAF.
+The rank is used by air forces of many countries that have historical British influence.

-An RAF flight lieutenant is the equivalent of a lieutenant in the Royal Navy and a captain in the British Army and Royal Marines.
+Flight lieutenant is immediately senior to flying officer and immediately below squadron leader.
+It is usually equivalent to the rank of lieutenant in the navy and of the rank of captain in other services.

 The equivalent rank in the former Women's Auxiliary Air Force (WAAF), Women's Royal Air Force (WRAF) and Princess Mary's Royal Air Force Nursing Service (PMRAFNS) (until 1980) was flight officer.

+Canada

+The rank was used in the Royal Canadian Air Force from 1920 until the 1968 unification of the Canadian Forces, when army-type rank titles were adopted.
+Canadian flight lieutenants then became captains.
+In official Canadian French usage, the rank title was capitaine d'aviation.

+Denmark

+Following the creation of the Royal Danish Air Force, the ranks of flight lieutenant first and second class (Flyverløjtnant 1. grad and Flyverløjtnant 2. grad) were used.
+The ranks were used until 1970, when they were replaced by first and second lieutenant (Premierløjtnant and Sekondløjtnant).

+United Kingdom

 Origins

 The rank originated in the Royal Navy as a rank title for naval lieutenants serving in the Royal Naval Air Service (RNAS).
 Promotions to the rank were first gazetted on 30 June 1914.
 It fell into abeyance when the RNAS merged with the Royal Flying Corps during the First World War but was revived in 1919 in the post-war RAF.

 On 1 April 1918, the newly created RAF adopted its officer rank titles from the British Army, with Royal Naval Air Service lieutenants (titled as flight lieutenants and flight commanders) and Royal Flying Corps captains becoming captains in the RAF.
 In response to the proposal that the RAF should use its own rank titles, it was suggested that the RAF might use the Royal Navy's officer ranks, with the word "air" inserted before the naval rank title.
 For example, the current rank of flight lieutenant would have been "air lieutenant".
 Although the Admiralty objected to this simple modification of their rank titles, it was agreed that the RAF might base many of its officer rank titles on navy officer ranks with differing pre-modifying terms.
 It was also suggested that RAF captains might be entitled flight-leaders.
 However, the rank title flight lieutenant was chosen as flights were typically commanded by RAF captains and the term flight lieutenant had been used in the Royal Naval Air Service.
 The RAF rank of flight lieutenant was introduced in August 1919 and it has been used continuously since then.